ArticlesBetting SchoolWhat Is Draw No Bet Betting?

 In the betting industry, Draw No Bet and Asian Handicap 0 are functionally identical.
 Both return your stake on a draw.
 However, professional betting exchanges and Asian-facing sportsbooks often offer Asian Handicap 0 with much lower margins (better prices) than the "Draw No Bet" section of a standard sportsbook.
 Always check both to see which offers the better decimal price.

-While both mitigate draw risk, they serve different goals.
 Double Chance (e.g., Team A or Draw) wins even if the game is tied.
 This makes it safer but results in significantly lower odds.
 DNB is the preferred choice when you have a strong belief that a team will win, but you want a safety trigger just in case.

 When to Use a Draw No Bet Strategy